We really hope that everyone who is reading this is fully sated, or at the very least has a snack or two to hand! Over to Fabienne…

 The so called ‘bar’ in French, i.e. buffet, is a static version of this.
 With no food preparations on the spot and here again the possibilities are endless. oyster bar, cheese buffet, cold meat buffet, dessert bar, bar à bonbons (candy bar), breads and butters, etc.

 3 – The ‘Camion ambulant’ i.e. food truck.

 Somehow an extension of the ‘food station’ and an entertainment in its own right, during the cocktail, in the evening or throughout the day.
 Pizza, crêpes (pancakes), sweets, ice cream and even wine trucks.
 Often set in a vintage Citroen HY van, they will contribute to give a French feel to your party.
 Although choices of theme and availability will vary depending on the region.

 4 – Champagne reception and canapés prettiness

-French caterers can be very creative with the canapés they prepare and wil put as much effort in their diversity and presentation as in the quality of the ingredients.
-If the appearance and attractiveness of the food is as important to you as the taste, look for refined caterers, though they are more likely to be in the high-end category, but not necessarily.
+French caterers can be very creative with the canapés they prepare and will put as much effort in their diversity and presentation as in the quality of the ingredients.
+If the appearance and attractiveness of the food is as important to you as the taste, look for refined caterers.
+Though they are more likely to be in the high-end category, but not necessarily.
 So it is worth taking the time to search for this gem.